Child Support in Southern Minnesota

 - Number of children.
 The court will take into account how many children live in each of the parents’ homes.
 If you have multiple children, you will have a higher child support payment than if you have just one child.
 In addition, if a child has expensive medical needs, is disabled and needs special assistance, or otherwise is likely to incur additional expenses that go above-and-beyond what most children require, then this factor will be taken into account in determining how much must be paid in child support.

 - Child support orders.
-Where either parent has previously been ordered by a court to make child support payments for another child, the court will consider that amount.
+If either parent has previously been ordered by a court to make child support payments for another child, the court will consider that amount.

 - Spousal maintenance orders.
 The court will also consider whether the parent has previously been divorced and ordered, in that proceeding, to pay spousal maintenance, or alimony, to another party.

 - Government benefits.
-If either parent is receiving Social Security benefits or benefits from the U.S. Department of
+If either parent is receiving Social Security benefits or other federal government benefits, those will be considered.

-- Veterans Affairs and those benefits are paid to a joint child due to a parent’s disability or retirement, those benefits will be included.
+- Veterans Affairs and those benefits that are paid to a joint child due to a parent’s disability or retirement will be included.

 - Insurance.
 The court will consider the monthly cost for the child’s medical and dental coverage.